CD69 Matched ELISA Antibody Pair Set,Human General Information

-|0.1 mg/mL of rabbit anti-CD69 monoclonal antibody, Dilute to a working concentration of 2 μg/mL in CBS before coating.|
+1. Capture Antibody 1 mg/mL of rabbit anti-Human CD69 monoclonal antibody (in PBS, pH 7.4).
+Dilute to a working concentration of 2 μg/mL in PBS before coating.
+(Catalog: # 11150-R006)

-2. Detection Antibody 0.2 mg/mL of mouse anti-Human CD69 monoclonal antibody conjugated to horseradish-peroxidase (HRP).
+2. Detection Antibody 0.2 mg/mL of mouse anti-Human CD69 monoclonal antibody conjugated to horseradish-peroxidase (HRP) (in PBS, 50 % HRP-Protector, pH 7.4, store at 4℃).
 Dilute to working concentration of 0.5 μg/mL in detection antibody dilution buffer before use.
 (Catalog: # 11150-MM05)

-3. Standard Each vial contains 32 ng of recombinant CD69.
+3. Standard Each vial contains 32 ng of recombinant Human CD69.
 Reconstitute with 1 mL detection antibody dilution buffer.
-After reconstitution, store at -20℃ to -70℃ in a manual defrost freezer.
-A seven-point standard curve usi ng 2-fold serial dilutions in sample dilution buffer, and a high standard of 1 ng/mL is recommended.
+After reconstitution, store at -20℃ to -80℃ in a manual defrost freezer.
+A seven-point standard curve using 2-fold serial dilutions in sample dilution buffer, and a high standard of 2000 pg/mL is recommended.

-Capture Antibody: Aliquot and store at -20℃ to -70℃ for up to 6 months from date of receipt.
+Capture Antibody: Aliquot and store at -20℃ to -80℃ for up to 6 months from date of receipt.
 Avoid repeated freeze-thaw cycles.

-Detection Antibody: Protect it from prolonged exposure to light for up to 6 months from date of receipt.
-Avoid repeated freeze-thaw cycles.
+Detection Antibody: Store at 4℃ and protect it from prolonged exposure to light for up to 6 months from date of receipt.
+DO NOT FREEZE!

-Standard: Store lyophilized Standard at -20℃ to -70℃ for up to 6 months from date of receipt.
-Aliquot and store the reconstituted Standard at -20℃ to -70℃ for up to 1 month.
+Standard: Store lyophilized standard at -20℃ to -80℃ for up to 6 months from date of receipt.
+Aliquot and store the reconstituted Standard at -80℃ for up to 1 month.
 Avoid repeated freeze-thaw cycles.

 Early activation antigen CD69, also known as activation inducer molecule (AIM), is a single-pass type II membrane protein.
 Recently, cDNA clones encoding human and mouse CD69 were isolated and showed CD69 to be a member of the C-type lectin superfamily.
 It is one of the earliest cell surface antigens expressed by T cells following activation.
 Once expressed, CD69 acts as a costimulatory molecule for T cell activation and proliferation.
 In addition to mature T cells, CD69 is inducibly expressed by immature thymocytes, B cells, natural killer (NK) cells, monocytes, neutrophils and eosinophils, and is constitutively expressed by mature thymocytes and platelets.
 CD69 is involved in lymphocyte proliferation and functions as a signal transmitting receptor in lymphocytes, natural killer (NK) cells, and platelets.
 The structure, chromosomal localization, expression and function of CD69 suggest that it is likely a pleiotropic immune regulator , potentially important in the activation and differentiation of a wide variety of hematopoietic cells.
 This membrane molecule transiently expresses on activated lymphocytes, and its selective expression in inflammatory infiltrates suggests that it plays a role in the pathogenesis of inflammatory diseases.
 CD69 plays a crucial role in the pathogenesis of allergen-induced eosinophilic airway inflammation and hyperresponsiveness and that CD69 could be a possible therapeutic target for asthmatic patients.